madella/madella.giacomo/index.md

 When I’m not working on my PhD, you’ll probably find me working on new projects, 3D printing, listening to music, or studying new fields.

-In the Projects section [DANGER, NERD STUFF](/projects/){: .btn--small .btn .btn--danger}, you’ll find some of the projects I’ve completed over the past few years.
+In the <a href="/projects/" class="glitch" data-text="Geeky">Project </a> section, you’ll find some of the projects I’ve completed over the past few years.
 I’ll do my best to include them all and keep them updated.

 Feel free to reach out if you’d like to work together or just say hello.
 I’d love to connect!